csharp-ml-dotnet

 Select the data source, load and configure the data, and proceed to train the model.
 Model Builder will automatically select the best algorithm and tune the hyperparameters.

-Once the training is complete, Model Builder will show you performance metrics of the model, such as accuracy and mean squared error, depending on the type of problem selected.
+Once training is complete, Model Builder will show you the model’s performance metrics, such as accuracy and mean squared error, depending on the selected problem type.

 Example of Generated Code